LucaTaddeo/raycast-createEvent/README.md

 # raycast-createEvent
-Raycast extension to create a new calendar event
+This extension allows to quickly create new events to your calendar!
+Note that the events are automatically created to the first (i.e. upper-most) calendar in your MacOS Calendar App